A. Venefica

 If you're father is deceased: Contemplation and meditation on this card will open up psychic channels, allowing you to communicate with your father from the other side.
 Signs of his presence will come either during meditation or afterwards.
 Watch and observe.

-If you're father is alive: You may experience enhanced communications or closer connection with your dad after this exercise.
+If your father is alive: You may experience enhanced communications or closer connection with your dad after this exercise.

 If you have a tumultuous relationship with your father: Meditate upon the good qualities in the Tarot king that resembles your father.
 Focus on the potential this father archetype represents.
 Ask for the highest healing between you both, and begin to visualize a healing energy surrounding you.